neuml/tldrstory/README.md

-# tldrstory: AI-powered understanding of headlines and text summaries
+# tldrstory: AI-powered understanding of headlines and story text

-tldrstory is a framework for AI-powered understanding of headlines and text summaries related to stories. tldrstory applies zero-shot labeling over the text, which allows dynamically categorizing content.
-This framework also builds an AI-powered index which allows similarity searching for text.
+tldrstory is a framework for AI-powered understanding of headlines and text content related to stories. tldrstory applies zero-shot labeling over the text, which allows dynamically categorizing content.
+This framework also builds an AI-powered index that enables text similarity search.

 <p align="center">
     <img src="https://raw.githubusercontent.com/neuml/tldrstory/master/demo.gif"/>